Obtaining Joy For Your House

 11” [The Lord God says] And the redeemed of the Lord shall return and come with singing to Zion; everlasting joy shall be upon their heads.
 They shall obtain joy and gladness, and sorrow and sighing shall flee away.”
 Isaiah 51:11 Amplified Bible

-Now we understand that this is a promise made to us thousands of years ago through the prophetic words of the prophet Isaiah.
-This is a promise made for us today.
+Now that we understand that this is a promise made to us thousands of years ago through the prophetic words of the prophet Isaiah, how awesome is that!
+This is a promise made for you today.
 That being the case, we need to heed the promise and apply it to our lives.
-The promise is that the redeemed (you and me who have accepted the sacrifice of Jesus’ blood as the punishment for our sins) will have everlasting joy upon their heads.
+The promise is that the redeemed (you and me that have accepted the sacrifice of Jesus’ blood as the punishment for our sins) will have everlasting joy upon their heads.
 That is just awesome!
-You may say that you have not experienced it yet, but the good news is that you now know it is yours because it is a promise from your Father.
+You may say that you have not experienced it yet, but the good news is that now you know it is yours because it is a promise from your Father.

-First of all, understand that you are spirit, soul and body.
+First of all understand that you are spirit, soul, and body.
 Your spirit has been redeemed forever when you gave your heart to Jesus.
 The Holy Spirit dwells within you.
-That’s right.
-The Holy Spirit is always in you.
-And with His presence come all of the promises of the Word, including joy.
-Because He is in you, His joy is in you whether you feel it or not.
+That’s right The Holy Spirit is in you always.
+And with His presence comes all the promises of the Word, including joy.
+Because He is in you, His joy is in you whether you feel like it or not.
 You may say, “Well, I don’t feel the joy so I would be a hypocrite to act like I was joyous”.
 The opposite is true.
 The joy of the Lord is already inside you regardless of what you feel.
-We cannot go by what we feel.
-That is choosing to live in the natural.
+We cannot go by what we feel, that is choosing to live in the natural.
 Instead, we need to live in the spiritual which is realized through faith.
 It is choosing to believe that joy is in you regardless of how you feel.
 To ignore the joy that is in you is being hypocritical to God!

 J Todd Hostetler